Icon-Newsletter

 • For self-employed, voluntary, and OFW members: payment of maximum contributions under the regular SSS program

-• No final claim filed under the regular SSS program (retirement, total disability, or death benefits)
+• No final claim was filed under the regular SSS program (retirement, total disability, or death benefits)

-The traditional way to open an MP2 account is by transacting at any Pag-IBIG branch nationwide.
+The traditional way to open an MP2 account is to transact at any Pag-IBIG branch nationwide.
 Members are required to fill out the Modified Pag-IBIG MP2 Enrollment Form and submit the completed form to the officer, who will process the application and provide an MP2 account number.
-The applicant may opt to pay his/her first Pag-IBIG MP2 contribution right after account opening at the Pag-IBIG office.
+The applicant may opt to pay their first Pag-IBIG MP2 contribution right after account opening at the Pag-IBIG office.

 The Pag-IBIG Fund also accepts online applications for its voluntary savings program through the MP2 Enrollment System.[3]